xerminator/TheOtherUsDev/README.md

 ## Vampire
 ### **Team: Impostors**
 The Vampire is an Impostor, that can bite other player.
 Bitten players die after a configurable amount of time.\
-If the Vampire spawn chance is greater 0 (even if there is no Vampire in the game), all players can place one garlic.\
-If a victim is near a garlic, the "Bite Button" turns into the default "Kill Button" and the Vampire can only perform a normal kill.\
 \
 **NOTE:**
 - If a bitten player is still alive when a meeting is being called, they die at the start of the meeting.